 Grainger’s Environmental, Health and Safety Program (EHS) is designed to integrate EHS initiatives into all aspects of business operations.
-The program encompasses five key components as follows:
+The program encompasses five key components:

-• Leadership provided through partnership with Operations and EHS Teams;
+- Leadership provided through partnership with Operations and EHS Teams;

-• Policy Guidelines outlining company and regulatory requirements;
+- Policy Guidelines outlining company and regulatory requirements;

-• Education and Awareness which is disseminated throughout Grainger’s Operations;
+- Education and Awareness which is disseminated throughout Grainger’s Operations;

-• Goals and Measurements defined as Key Performance Indicators; and
+- Goals and Measurements defined as Key Performance Indicators; and

 EHS is also responsible for interpreting and acting upon applicable federal, state and local regulations and/or proposed legislation relevant to the Occupational Health & Safety Administration (OSHA), Environmental Protection Agency (EPA), and the Department of Transportation (DOT).
 Our safety program infrastructure is designed to have tangible links from Grainger headquarters to field operations with local expertise and resources allocated to support implementation regionally.

-• Conducting safety audits and inspections
+- Conducting safety audits and inspections and

-- Leading safety training and safety reminder discussions during pre-shift huddle meetings
+- Leading safety training and safety reminder discussions during pre-shift huddle meetings.

-Safety committee meetings are executed monthly, foster observational and data-driven decision-making, and ensure common resolution and consistent execution within our DC operations.
+Safety Committees Our team members assist in safety stewardship and injury prevention through their leadership and participation in our safety committees.
+These committees were created to align safety-related solutions across DC operations.
+Safety committee meetings are held monthly, foster observational and data-driven decision-making, and ensure common resolution and consistent execution within our DC operations.
 Leadership of these committees rotates, providing development and recognition opportunities for improvement.
-“On-the-Floor” meetings enable team members to take walks through a facility and identify opportunities to create a safer working environment.
+“On-the-Floor” meetings enable team members to walk through a facility and identify opportunities to create a safer working environment.
 “Off-the-Floor” meetings encourage team members to share safety trends and the chance to review safety videos.
 These committees create greater engagement among our team members and foster a more team member-led safety culture.

 Systems and Partnerships

-Acklands-Grainger is the National Founding Sponsor of Canada’s Safest Employers Award, a nationwide competition to raise awareness about the importance of safety in the workplace.
+Acklands-Grainger is the National Founding Sponsor of Canada’s Safest Employers award, a nationwide competition to raise awareness about the importance of safety in the workplace.